15 May Visiting Haeundae, Busan with a Toddler

 Park Hyatt Busan is one of the nicest hotels in Busan, and perhaps in the country.
-So obviously we booked using points.
+So obviously we booked using points (special thanks to Chase Sapphire!).
 We took a cab from the Busan KTX station to the hotel, and we were literally the only taxi in the driveway.
-Everyone else arrived in their Maserati and Mercedes.
+Everyone else arrived in their Maserati.
 Seriously, I think every single car we spotted there far exceeded our combined annual income.

 The distance to Haeundae Beach from the Park Hyatt is about 20 minutes by foot, or 25 to 30 minutes by pregnant waddle.
 That doesn’t mean it’s secluded—it’s part of the Hyundai iPark Marine City complex, so there are a lot of convenience stores, restaurants and cafes servicing the area.